GP negligence claims

 How much can I claim for a GP negligence case?

-If you believe you have a claim, it's important that you seek advice from a lawyer who specialises in medical negligence cases as soon as possible, as there are time limits in place in England, Scotland and Wales.
-Generally, a claim should be made within three years from the date the negligence occurred or the date you were first aware that you'd suffered a significant injury or illness due to negligence.
-However, there are exceptions.
-To read more about the time limits of making a claim, please read our or our .
+If you believe you have a GP negligence claim, it's important that you seek advice from a solicitor who specialises in medical negligence cases as soon as possible, as there are time limits in place in England, Scotland and Wales.

 Not only do we have many years' experience securing compensation for GP negligence, we also have the utmost sensitivity to handle your case with great care.